Understanding Start-to-Start Task Dependencies (with Examples)

 Here are some screenshots to help:

 As you can see the Gantt Chart shows the Start-to-Start dependency between the two tasks, represented by the arrow.
-This arrow implies that the successor activity cannot start until its predecessor has started.
+This arrow shows that the successor activity (the next activity) cannot start until its predecessor has started.

 If, however, you would like your Start-to-Start dependent tasks to begin on different dates, you can enter a time lag in the predecessors table within the “Task Information” window as seen in the first screenshot.

-Regardless of your project it is important to recognise task dependency types as they will allow you to provide effective scheduling.
-I hope this article has helped you to better understand Start-to-Start dependencies and how they can be used successfully within your own projects.
+Regardless of your project type, it is helpful to understand the basic dependency types.
+This allows you to use your scheduling tools correctly.
+I hope this article has helped you to better understand Start-to-Start dependencies and how they are used in projects.

 Author